Introduction

 Non-volatile memory — memory that retains data without power — is one of the most critical components in embedded systems, from industrial PLCs and MCUs to IoT sensors and edge AI processors.
 Today, Flash memory (NAND and NOR) dominates the embedded non-volatile memory market.
 But Flash has fundamental physical and performance limitations that are becoming increasingly problematic as embedded systems become more demanding.

-Resistive RAM (ReRAM) — also known as RRAM or memristive memory — is one of the most promising next-generation non-volatile memory technologies, and it is transitioning from academic research to commercial deployment in 2025–2026.
-Weebit Nano, one of the leading ReRAM IP companies, presented at Embedded World 2026 making the case for why ReRAM needs to replace Flash in embedded applications.
-This article provides the technical context: what ReRAM is, why it is better than Flash for specific applications, and what the practical implications are for embedded systems engineers.
+Resistive RAM (ReRAM) — also known as RRAM or memristive memory — is one of the more promising next-generation non-volatile memory technologies, and it is moving from academic research toward commercial deployment in 2025–2026.
+Weebit Nano, one of the leading ReRAM IP companies, presented at Embedded World 2026 making the case for replacing Flash in embedded applications.

 The Fundamental Limitations of Flash Memory in Embedded Applications